tsyber1an/entgo-example/README.md

 }
 ```

-After we have scheme embed, we will need to define our schema parts such as `Fields`, `Relationships` and, if neccessary, some database specifics like `indexes`.
+After we have the scheme embedded, we will need to define our schema parts such as `Fields`, `Relationships` and, if necessary, some database specifics like `indexes`.
 Let's add some fields to our `Player` entity, e.g. `nickname`, `email` and `scores`:

 ```go